strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

 no_search: true
 is_tabletop: true
 ---

-TODO

-- write motivations for NPCs
-- improve encounter table
-- add BOOTY to encounter table / or somewhere fixed.  they want caesar too

 Heavily based on https://fayveline.itch.io/the-red-folder

 FIST has been tasked with freeing or destroying a kaiju named Caesar.
 It is currently in a U.S. Navy ship – the USS Sherlock.
 FIST must infiltrate the ship, and deal with the kaiju in any way they can.